Perturbative unitarity bounds from momentum-space entanglement: Flat spacetime

 We now consider a cubic coupling with two derivatives,

 This is a particularly interesting case because in the massless case this theory is actually free, as one can see by performing the field redefinition

 Amplitudes are field-redefinition invariant and therefore the S-matrix is trivial at all energies and for all values of $g$ for $m=0$.
 Therefore there is no partial wave bound whatsoever!
 As we will discuss shortly, this will be different for the purity bound, since the wavefunction is not field redefinition invariant.
+This is a feature, not a bug.
+In the calculation of cosmological correlators, the choice of field is typically dictated by symmetries (see e.g. \cite{Green:2020ebl}) and one does not wish to perform field redefinitions.

 When $m\neq 0$ the theory is not free.
 The field redefinition~\eqref{eq:fieldredef} trades the cubic derivative interaction for an infinite tower of polynomial couplings.
 More in detail

 The tree-level $2\to 2$ amplitude is